 - No major internal contradictions.
 It has the same theme although it’s a collection of 66 books written by 40 authors over a span of 1600 years.

-- Factual account of historical data.
+- A factual account of historical data.
 It compliments all the well known historical events.

 - No discovery has ever disproven any of it.
 On the contrary, archaeology confirms it.